 The Federal Government has introduced the FHSSS to help Australians buy their first home.
 Under the scheme, you can make eligible voluntary contributions into your super account that you can then draw on to help purchase your first home.

-Eligible voluntary contributions can be made from 1 July 2017, and along with investment earnings as determined by the Australian Taxation Office, can be withdrawn to purchase a first home from 1 July 2018.
+Eligible voluntary contributions can be made from 1 July 2017, and along with investment earnings as determined by the Australian Taxation Office (ATO), can be withdrawn to purchase a first home.

 Because there are tax advantages to saving within super, as a Hostplus member you could boost your savings towards a deposit by at least 30% more than you would using a standard deposit account*.